 In the early days, rule modifications in any given sport occurred slowly, usually to accommodate technological improvements in equipment.
-Today’s rule changes often reflect scientific finds centered around keeping the players safe.
+Today’s rule changes often reflect scientific research and are centered around keeping the players safe.

-Most notably, their expert opinions carry the most weight with direct-contact sports like football and soccer, where concussions are common.
+We started by asking him about direct-contact sports, like football and soccer, where concussions are common.

-“It is hard to prevent concussions completely, but you can teach your athletes how to tackle correctly and not to lead with their head,” Dr. Tibone says.
-This emphasis on prevention throughout the NFL and NCAA led to new rules about helmet-to-helmet contact.
+“It is hard to prevent concussions completely, but you can teach your athletes how to tackle correctly and not to lead with their head,” Tibone says.
+This emphasis on prevention, throughout the National Football League and National Collegiate Athletic Association, led to new rules about helmet-to-helmet contact.
 Subsequently, the number of head trauma cases decreased.

 “Interestingly, players would rather have a concussion than a knee injury.
 When they blow out their knee, they can not play for a year.
-With a concussion, they figure that they will recover, but they do not understand the long term effects,” Dr. Tibone explains.
-That is when the physicians step in — to overrule players’ and coaches’ when health and safety might be jeopardized.
+With a concussion, they figure that they will recover, but they do not understand the long-term effects,” Tibone explains.
+That is when the physicians step in — to overrule players and coaches, when health and safety might be jeopardized.

-“New rules in football have probably caused more knee injuries because players are not allowed to hit high,” says Dr. Tibone.
+“New rules in football have probably caused more knee injuries, because players are not allowed to hit high,” says Tibone.

 Rule changes have also affected the amount and intensity of practice.
 Physicians caution against “overuse,” which leads to tendinitis and shoulder problems.

-Schedule a sports physical to determine whether it is safe for you to play a sport.
+If you have questions about preventing sports-related injuries, you can schedule a sports physical to determine whether it’s safe for you to play a sport.